chapmanu/hb/README.md

 ---

-### This application is no longer supported.
-See https://github.com/chapmanu/ira.
+### This application is no longer supported and will be removed in the near future.

 ---